-Supporting courses: Mathematics 245, 246, and either Mathematics 523 or 529.
+Supporting courses: Mathematics 245, 246, and 529.

 The Department of Mathematics offers a Mathematics/Computer Science track yielding the degree of Bachelor of Science in Mathematics.
-See Mathematics department for details
+See Mathematics department for details.

-Computer Science/Mathematics 509 and 523 (or MTH 525) may not be used to satisfy both Computer Science and Mathematics requirements.
+Computer Science/Mathematics 509 may not be used to satisfy both Computer Science and Mathematics requirements.